open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 used to look up the `net.peer.ip` that is actually connected to.
 In that case it is strongly recommended to set the `net.peer.name` attribute in addition to `http.host`.

-If transport is not based on IP `net.peer.port` is not applicable.
-Instead `net.transport` must be set.

 ## HTTP server

 To understand the attributes defined in this section, it is helpful to read the "Definitions" subsection.